Blue Ash (band)

-Blue Ash is an American band, formed in Ohio in the summer of 1969 by bassist Frank Secich & vocalist Jim Kendzor.
-Guitarist Bill Yendrek and drummer David Evans were recruited later that summer.
+Blue Ash was an American band, formed in Ohio in 1969 by bassist Frank Secich and vocalist Jim Kendzor.
+Guitarist Bill Yendrek and drummer David Evans were recruited later that year.

 The band debuted at "The Freak Out", a club in Youngstown, Ohio, on October 3, 1969.
-They gained a loyal following playing an endless stream of one-nighters over that year.
-In October 1970, Bill Yendrek, was replaced by guitarist/songwriter Bill "Cupid" Bartolin.

-Blue Ash continued playing 250–300 dates a year throughout Pennsylvania, New York, Ohio and West Virginia, while the songwriting team Frank Secich and Bill Bartolin accumulated an enormous amount of original material.
 In June 1972, Blue Ash signed a production contract with Peppermint Productions of Youngstown and started recording and sending out demos.
 In late 1972, they were signed to Mercury Records by A&R man Paul Nelson.
-Their first album No More, No Less was released in May 1973, and received rave reviews in the rock press.
-It is considered a power pop classic, and is regarded as highly collectible among fans of that genre (it was finally released on CD on the Collectors' Choice label in September 2008).
-Blue Ash toured and opened for such acts as the Stooges, Bob Seger, Aerosmith, Ted Nugent and more but for lack of sales they were dropped by Mercury Records in May 1974.
+Their first album No More, No Less was released in May 1973, Blue Ash toured and opened for such acts as the Stooges, Bob Seger, Aerosmith, Ted Nugent though for lack of sales they were dropped by Mercury Records in May 1974.

 Blue Ash continued to play live and record, adding drummer Jeff Rozniata who replaced David Evans in 1974.
 They were signed to a singles deal with Playboy Records in 1977.
-The first single, "Look At You Now" became a regional hit in Texas, Oklahoma, Louisiana and Mississippi, as well as in Ohio and Pennsylvania.
+The first single, "Look At You Now" became a regional hit in Texas, Oklahoma, Louisiana and Mississippi, Ohio and Pennsylvania.
 Playboy then offered an album deal.
 The LP Front Page News was recorded in Los Angeles in August 1977 and released in October of that year.
-It was selling well, but in early 1978 Playboy International pulled the plug on Playboy Records and Blue Ash was once again without a label.
-They called it quits in 1979.
+In early 1978 Playboy International discontinued Playboy Records and Blue Ash was once again without a label.
+They disbanded in 1979.